Updated on 03/12/2020

 Business competition isn’t something to be afraid of.
 Healthy competition can keep you on your toes and spur you on to improve your business.
 Sometimes it even gives you the inspiration and motivation needed to help you grow and expand.

 At its simplest level, competition in business is when two or more companies compete for the same thing.
-More often than not, that’s customers with the end goal being profit.
-You can compete in loads of different ways including price, marketing, and service.
+Traditionally, that means competing for customers - with the end goal being profit.

 Direct competition is when you and another business sell the same products to the same customers.
 When it comes to direct competition it’s really important to emphasise why the customer should pick you over your competitor - especially if the price is similar.

 Indirect competitors provide the same service or products and have the same end goal, but the means of getting there are different.